jawadddd/Wishlist-Widget/README.md

 * Move any item to the top of the list

 ### To create this react app,you need to follow these steps:
-* npx create-react-app wish-list-widget
+* npx create-react-app WishList-Widget
-* cd wish-list-widget
+* cd WishList-Widget

 ### To run this react app type following command on terminal(or terminal of vscode):
 * npm start